 P101 Being Anglican

-FREE INTRODUCTORY ZOOM MEETING Saturday, Sept 7 from 10:00-10:30 am to meet the instructor, talk about the course, and experiment with ZOOM https://zoom.us/j/122776193 If the URL link does not work, go to www.zoom.us and at the top where it says Join a Meeting, type in the 9-digit code from the end of the URL (122 776 193).
+FREE INTRODUCTORY ZOOM MEETING Saturday, Sept 7 from 10:00-10:30 am to meet the instructor, talk about the course, and experiment with ZOOM - click on the URL below. https://zoom.us/j/122776193 If the URL link does not work, go to www.zoom.us and at the top where it says Join a Meeting, type in the 9-digit code from the end of the URL (122 776 193).
 You are able to join prior to the meeting start time.

 Instructor: The Rev. Canon Dr. David Neelands, Dean Emeritus of Divinity, Trinity College, Toronto

 Click here and here to read more about the instructor

 Dates: Eight Saturdays Sept.
 14 - Nov.
 9 10:00 am - 12:00 noon (no class November 2)

 Cost: Available for KSM credit ($250) or audit ($99)

 Anglicans are a family of Christians that share many things with other Christians and also have some distinctive character.
 Together we will look at some assumptions and some habits that our communities have learned to value and to share.
 This is not a course to make us feel better than other Christians, or worse.
 Rather it is to help us work through some of the confusing debates we encounter on the way.
 We are a large and beautiful family.
 We don’t agree about everything, but we do have a witness and we do have work to do.
 The topics we will cover are as follows: